gasolin/stakerwatch/README.md

 ### config / chainid

 ```
-* ⛓ config|config [chain] - find MetaMask network config data (chain providers url and network id)
+* ⛓ network|config|network [chain] - find MetaMask network config data (chain providers url and network id)
 ```

 If you are using Metamask for EVM compatible chain like Huobi eco chain, BSC chain...
-Can use `npx staker chainid` command to find and fill the Network data of RPC, Chainid, symbol.
+Can use `npx staker network` command to find and fill the Network data of RPC, Chainid, symbol.

 ex: search network config for matic chain

 ```

+npx staker network matic

 ┌──────────────────────┬───────────────────────────────────┬─────────┬────────┐
 │ name                 │ rpc                               │ chainId │ symbol │
 ├──────────────────────┼───────────────────────────────────┼─────────┼────────┤